ansonliao/Images-To-Video/README.md

 # Images-To-Video

-This is the Java base library generate video from images by JavaCV and Openblas.
+This is the Java base library generate video from images by [JCodec](http://jcodec.org/).

 ## Requirements
 - Java: Java 8 and or up